vdt/iroha/docs/iroha_whitepaper.md

 * sign the updated Merkle root and the hash of the transaction contents
 * broadcast the tuple `(signed Merkle root, tx hash)`

-When syncing nodes with each other, valid parts of the Merkel tree are shared until the roots match.
+When syncing nodes with each other, valid parts of the Merkle tree are shared until the roots match.

 ### 2.8.
 Data synchronization and retrieval